-Entity Operations using the Organization service
+Entity class operations using the Organization service

 This topic will describe some of the most frequently used properties and methods of the Entity class.

-LogicalName is defined in the entity metadata.
+LogicalName is defined in the entity metadata (table definition).

 When using the early-bound style, this value is set by the constructor of the generated class.
 For example: